Jake Fraley Player Props: Reds vs. Red Sox

 Jake Fraley At The Plate

-- Fraley is hitting .252 with seven doubles, five home runs and 19 walks.
+- Fraley is hitting .252 with eight doubles, five home runs and 20 walks.

-- Fraley has an RBI in 20 of 47 games this year, with multiple RBI in eight of them.
-He has also driven in three or more of his team's runs in four contests.
+- Fraley has had at least one RBI in 43.8% of his games this year (21 of 48), with more than one RBI eight times (16.7%).
+He has also accounted for three or more of his team's runs in four contests.

+- He has scored in 22.9% of his games this season, with two or more runs scored in 6.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.